vegaprotocol/specs/protocol/0082-ETHD-ethereum-data-source.md

 ### External Oracles - Amendments

 1. Update an existing market using the market update proposal to change the smart contract address and read method.
 The changes take effect after the market update proposal is enacted and data is sourced from the new smart contract. (<a name="0082-ETHD-005" href="#0082-ETHD-005">0082-ETHD-005</a>)
+2. Using the market update proposal all data elements for the ethereum oracles can be updated.
+On successful enactment , a new oracle data source is created for the market.
+In case any existing data source matches the new data source , then a new data source is not created and the existing one is used.
-2. Phase 2 - Update an existing market using the market update proposal to change the events that the market is listening to.
+3. Phase 2 - Update an existing market using the market update proposal to change the events that the market is listening to.
 The changes take effect after the market update proposal is enacted and data is sourced from the new events. (<a name="0082-ETHD-007" href="#0082-ETHD-007">0082-ETHD-007</a>)
+4. Create 2 markets to use different ethereum oracles for termination and settlement.
+Two sets of ethereum oracles are created and are ACTIVE.
+Then amend Market 2 to use exactly the same ethereum oracles for termination and settlement as Market1.
+Now ,the ethereum oracles originally created for for Market2 should be set to DEACTIVATED.
+No new ethereum oracles should be created and the Market2 should use the existing ethereum oracles created for Market1.

-### External Oracles - Deletions
+### External Oracles - Deactivation

-1. Aligned with the existing logic, when no market listens to a data source, whatever that source is, it is automatically disregarded / deleted from the engine.
+1. Aligned with the existing logic, when no market listens to a data source, whatever that source is, it is automatically disregarded by the engine and the status of the data source is set to DEACTIVATED.
 Same applies for ethereum oracles (<a name="0082-ETHD-008" href="#0082-ETHD-008">0082-ETHD-008</a>)
-2. When ethereum oracle is referenced / used by an existing market, it should not be deleted (<a name="0082-ETHD-009" href="#0082-ETHD-009">0082-ETHD-009</a>)
+2. When ethereum oracle is referenced / used by an existing market, it should not be possible to DEACTIVATE that ethereum oracle data source. (<a name="0082-ETHD-009" href="#0082-ETHD-009">0082-ETHD-009</a>)
-3. If a single data source is used by multiple markets, then should NOT be able to delete the data source even if one of those markets is actively using the data source (<a name="0082-ETHD-010" href="#0082-ETHD-010">0082-ETHD-010</a>)
+3. If a single data source is used by multiple markets, then it should NOT be possible to DEACTIVATE the data source even if one of those markets is actively using the data source (<a name="0082-ETHD-010" href="#0082-ETHD-010">0082-ETHD-010</a>)

 ### External Oracles - Validations

 1. Validate if the smart contract address is valid (<a name="0082-ETHD-011" href="#0082-ETHD-011">0082-ETHD-011</a>)
 2. Validate if the data elements of the oracle data source is valid - e.g. source for a value that's returned as boolean but have a filter / condition for greater than 0 (<a name="0082-ETHD-012" href="#0082-ETHD-012">0082-ETHD-012</a>)
 3. Validations for min / max frequency of listening for events / read a smart contract (<a name="0082-ETHD-013" href="#0082-ETHD-013">0082-ETHD-013</a>)
-4. When a proposal that uses ethereum oracles, defines incorrect data (contract address, ABI) the system should throw an error and the proposal should not pass validation (<a name="0082-ETHD-014" href="#0082-ETHD-014">0082-ETHD-014</a>)
+4. When a proposal that uses ethereum oracles, defines incorrect data (contract address, ABI) the system should return an error and the proposal should not pass validation (<a name="0082-ETHD-014" href="#0082-ETHD-014">0082-ETHD-014</a>)
-5. Any mismatch between expected fields and received fields should emit an error via the TX RESULT event (<a name="0082-ETHD-016" href="#0082-ETHD-016">0082-ETHD-016</a>)
+5. Any mismatch between expected fields/field types and received fields/field types should emit an error event (<a name="0082-ETHD-016" href="#0082-ETHD-016">0082-ETHD-016</a>)

+### Usage

+1. It should be possible to use only ethereum oracle data sources in a market proposal, or create any combination with any of the other types of currently existing external or internal data sources (<a name="0082-ETHD-034" href="#0082-ETHD-034">0082-ETHD-034</a>)
+2. Create a market to use an internal data source to terminate a market and an ethereum oracle to settle the market (<a name="0082-ETHD-035" href="#0082-ETHD-035">0082-ETHD-035</a>)
+3. Create a market to use an external data source to terminate a market and an ethereum oracle to settle the market (<a name="0082-ETHD-036" href="#0082-ETHD-036">0082-ETHD-036</a>)
+4. Chain events should only be sent when the  filter is matched (<a name="0082-ETHD-037" href="#0082-ETHD-037">0082-ETHD-037</a>)
+5. Ethereum oracle data sources should only forward data after a configurable number of confirmations (<a name="0082-ETHD-046" href="#0082-ETHD-046">0082-ETHD-046</a>)
+6. Create 2 markets to use the same ethereum oracle for termination say DS-T1 but two different ethereum oracles for settlement DS-S1 and DS-S2.
+Now trigger the termination ethereum oracle data source.
+Both markets should be terminated and the data source DS-T1 is set to DEACTIVATED and the data sources DS-S1 and DS-S2 are still ACTIVE.
+Now settle market1.
+DS-S1 is set to DEACTIVATED and DS-S2 is still active.
+7. Create a market to use an ethereum oracle for termination configured such that - it expects a boolean value True for termination and the contract supplying the termination value is polled every 5 seconds.
+Set the contract to return False for termination.
+The market is not terminated.
+The data source is still ACTIVE and no BUS_EVENT_TYPE_ORACLE_DATA events for that ethereum oracle spec are emitted.
+Then set the contract to return True for termination.
+The market is terminated and an event for BUS_EVENT_TYPE_ORACLE_DATA for the ethereum oracle data spec is received and the ethereum oracle is set to DEACTIVATED.
+8. One oracle data event for multiple matching spec id's - Create 2 markets with ethereum oracle settlement specs that use the same settlement key such that - the first settlement spec expects settlement data to be greater than 100 and the second expects greater than 200.
+Now send it a settlement data of 300.
+One single event BUS_EVENT_TYPE_ORACLE_DATA for the settlement data is emitted with both matching ethereum oracle data sources.
+Both markets are settled and both the data sources are DEACTIVATED.
+9. Different oracle data events for multiple spec id's with non matching filter values - Create 2 markets with ethereum oracle settlement specs that use the same settlement key such that - the first settlement spec expects settlement data to be greater than 100 and the second expects greater than 200.
+Now send it a settlement data of 50.
+NO data events for BUS_EVENT_TYPE_ORACLE_DATA.
+Send settlement data of 150.
+One single event BUS_EVENT_TYPE_ORACLE_DATA emitted for the settlement data is emitted with matching ethereum oracle data spec for Market1, market1 is settled and the data source is set to DEACTIVATED.
+Send settlement data of 250.
+One single event BUS_EVENT_TYPE_ORACLE_DATA emitted for the settlement data is emitted with matching ethereum oracle data spec for Market2, Market2 is settled and the data source is set to DEACTIVATED.

 ### New Network parameters